Real-space analysis of Hatsugai-Kohmoto interaction

 As shown in Fig.\ref{HK_vs_PBC_dimer}, the dimer with OBC undergoes a magnetic transition at $U\approx2.83t$.
 Similarly to the periodic case, the half of spectral weight suddenly jumps to higher energy poles as $U$ crosses the $U_c$.
 From this point on the local density of states evolves monotonically with $U$ and pairs of excitations above and below the Fermi level are drifting apart.
 The excitations at large $U$ with OBC and with PBC behave qualitatively the same, but they are located at slightly different positions, due to the difference in the kinetic energy term.

 Figure \ref{HK_vs_Hub_dimer} shows how the same spectra of a dimer with OBC compare to the analogous Hubbard dimer.
 The biggest difference is naturally for $U<2.83t$.
 The attraction between the excitations in H-K model is in contrast to the repulsion of the analogous excitations in the Hubbard model.
 After, the magnetic transition in the H-K model the two solutions behave qualitatively the same.
 Following Eq.\ref{HK_high_U_exct} and Eq. \ref{Hub_exct}, one can see that in the limit of $U \gg t$ the two spectra approach each other deep in the strong coupling limit.
 What is different between the two, is that the ground state favors different spin alignments.
-The natural question is, if this magnetic instability of the H-K model is enhanced by the extremely small system size of a dimer or if it survives in larger systems as well.
-If so, what is its spatial dependence?
-To answer that, to the above analysis is extended to a chain with $N=8$ sites.
+The natural question is, whether this magnetic instability of the high-$U$ phase of the H-K model is enhanced by the extremely small system size of a dimer or it will survive in larger systems as well.
+If so, what is its spatial dependence? \tr{